From the author:

 Emotions work in the same way.
 This is the reason why people who are upset about something do not come down when the only feedback they get is a blurred “I understand you”.
 So let's say:

-In each seminar, I tell my participants what I am describing to you when it comes to recognizing the emotions of others.
+I tell my participants in each seminar what I am describing to you when it comes to recognizing the emotions of others.
 I also give them the tip at the beginning of our training sessions to simply consciously omit the “but” when sending emotions or acknowledging the emotions of others.

 Omit the "but"

 Of course, those who are not on stage now listen much more closely and notice the “but” very well.
-In the next step, the participants then try to actually leave out the word, but occasionally fall into a kind of shock, because its use is so automated that they simply do not know how to proceed without it.
+In the next step, the participants then try to actually omit the word, but occasionally fall into a kind of shock, because its use is so automated that they simply do not know how to proceed without it.

 Please praise not relativize!